databrary/design/authorization.md

 					[Party A] has requested to be authorized by [Party B].
 To approve this authorization request, you must go to your Admin page and click 'Authorize'.

 		- If no party is found
+			- User instructed to:
+				- If affiliate, ask their PI to register and get authorized
+				- If PI, instructed to share information about Insitution.
 					- User completes form with the following information:
 						- Institution
 						- Authorizing Official at Instition (OSP Contact)
 							- Name
 							- Email
 							- Phone Number
 							- Address
 						- ...
 			- authorize@databrary.org gets this information in an email and uses it to create party.
 			- User is sent confirmation web page that authorization request has been made